kmuhin/pyneng-lab/README.md

   - 15.1a regex search in config file, search ip of interfaces, re.search, match.group, match.groups
   - 15.1b regex search in config file, search multiple ip of interfaces, re.search, match.group, match.groups
   - 15.2  parsing of output of command "show ip int br" from file, re.search, match.groups
-  - 15.2a convertning list of headers and list of values into list of dictionaries with headers as keys, zip(), comprehension
+  - 15.2a converting list of headers and list of values into list of dictionaries with headers as keys, zip(), comprehension
   - 15.3  converting file with IOS NAT rules to file with ASA NAT rule, regex with groups, str.format of match.groupdict()
   - 15.4  looks for interfaces without a description in the config file, regex with multiple conditions, matchgroups, match.lastgroup
   - 15.5  parsing command show cdp neighbors from file, regex with groups, str.format of match.groupdict()